 A spinal cord injury (SCI) occurs when trauma to the spinal cord fractures or dislocates vertebrae.
 A spinal cord lesion may result from anatomical disruption, compression, ischemia (insufficient blood supply) or a combination of the above.
 Spinal cord injuries may result in partial or complete paralysis and injured victims often require a lifetime of expensive medical and rehabilitative care.
 First-year treatment alone often exceeds $1 million.
 It is not at all uncommon for negligent parties to aggressively deny responsibility and liability due to the extreme costs involved.
-It is absolutely essential for an SCI victim to obtain a highly-qualified and experienced West Virginia spinal cord injury lawyer when pursuing compensation.
-The personal injury attorneys at Tiano O’Dell, PLLC have been successfully representing spinal cord injury clients for decades.
+It is absolutely essential for an SCI victim to obtain a highly qualified and experienced West Virginia spinal cord injury lawyer when pursuing compensation.
+The Charleston injury attorneys at Tiano O’Dell, PLLC have been successfully representing spinal cord injury clients in Charleston and throughout West Virginia for decades.

 Spinal Cord Injury Statistics

 Spinal cord injuries are more common than most people realize.
-According to the National Spinal Cord Injury Statistical Center (NSCISC), there are approximately 17,000 new SCI cases every year.
-As of 2016, around 282,000 people are living with SCIs.
+According to the National Spinal Cord Injury Statistical Center (NSCISC), there are approximately 17,810 new SCI cases in the United States every year.
+As of 2020, around 294,000 people are living with SCIs.
 The expense of living with the lowest level SCI can amount to over $1,000,000 in a lifetime.
-Higher levels of injury, such as high tetraplegia, can cost an average of $4,729,788 if the person was 25 years old at the time of injury.
-Average age at the time of injury has increased from 29 years old in the 1970s to 42 years old currently.
+Higher levels of injury, such as high tetraplegia, can cost an average of $5,100,941 if the person was 25 years old at the time of injury.
+The average age at the time of injury has increased from 29 years old in the 1970s to 43 years old currently.

 In order to prove negligence in a personal injury claim, your West Virginia spinal cord injury lawyer must prove the following: